Structured illumination light sheet microscopy: Structured Illumination Microscopy

 Structured illumination microscopy (SIM) is a method of super-resolution microscopy which is performed by acquiring multiple images of the same sample under different patterns of illumination, then computationally combining these images to achieve a single reconstruction with up to 2x improvement over the diffraction limited lateral resolution.
 The theory was first proposed and implemented in a 1995 paper by John M. Guerra in which a silicon grating with 50 nm lines and spaces was resolved with 650 nm wavelength (in air) illumination structured by a transparent replica proximal to said grating.
-The name “structured illumination microscopy” was coined in 2000 by M.G.L.
+The name "structured illumination microscopy" was coined in 2000 by M.G.L.
 Gustafsson.
-SIM takes advantage of the “Moiré Effect”, which occurs when two patterns are multiplicatively superimposed.
-The superimposition causes “Moiré Fringes” to appear, which are courser than either original pattern but still contain information about the high frequency patterns which would otherwise not be visible.
+SIM takes advantage of the "Moiré Effect", which occurs when two patterns are multiplicatively superimposed.
+The superimposition causes "Moiré Fringes" to appear, which are coarser than either original pattern but still contain information about the high frequency patterns which would otherwise not be visible.